Please feel free to contact me, anytime, for questions or comments.

 |

 Pansies bloom in many different color combinations, but the purple and yellow seem to be a familiar color, when this flower comes to mind.
-Because the petals lay in an unusual arrangement, (5) unevenly, each petal's color graph had to anticipate the way the purples and yellows would be complimented, when completed.
+This flower's five petals are set very different than other flowers' petals.
+I loomed each petal with a different pattern.
 Since the stems of this plant are very long and thin, I included some unopened buds attached to long, 6/0 size glass bead stems.
-The leaves are as bright as the pansey itself!
+Each leaf is loomed using 11/0 Delicas in shades of green.
+I secured all of the flower parts on a loomed, 18 bead wide, 11/0 AB Green Delica bead cuff.
+I custom make my own cuff blanks, then line underneath using suede.

 |